anishsatpati/-SoC-Project-NLPlay-with-Transformers-/README.md

 best in the "Music/Entertainment" domain.

-**Concluding Remarks**\
+**Concluding Remarks**
-I thank **Tezan Sahu** for guiding me throughout the project and for helping me overcome all the difficulties that I faced.\

-I would also like to thank my co-mentees for the intelectually stimulating discussions on various topics.\

-I really enjoyed the project and got to learn lots!
+I'd like to thank my mentor for guiding me throughout the project and my co-mentees for the intelectually stimulating discussions on various topics.
+I really enjoyed the project and got to learn lots!\
 Thank you guys!